Frequently Asked Questions

 - recognizing structure appropriate for the intended audience

-- suggesting deletions, additions, or rearrangements (e.g., gaps in content, missing steps, unclear transitions)
+- suggesting deletions, additions, or rearrangements (e.g., gaps in content, missing steps, or unclear transitions)

 - reorganizing material into an appropriate structure and sequence